The Price Becomes a Personalized Prediction

 Fourth, prohibit sensitive and proxy-based exploitation.
 Pricing systems should not use protected traits, vulnerability indicators, health status, emergency need, disability proxies, or hardship signals to raise prices or withhold ordinary offers.

 Fifth, audit ranking and friction, not only the displayed number.
-The effective price includes what appears first, what is hidden, which fees arrive late, how discounts are framed, and whether the user is pushed away from cheaper alternatives.
+The effective price includes what appears first, what is hidden, which fees arrive late, how discounts are framed, which financing terms appear, what return window applies, and whether the user is pushed away from cheaper alternatives.

-Sixth, preserve records for enforcement.
-Regulators need access to model versions, data inputs, pricing rules, experiment logs, treatment groups, vendor contracts, and human approval records.
+Seventh, preserve records for enforcement.
+Regulators need access to model versions, data inputs, pricing rules, experiment logs, treatment groups, vendor contracts, human approval records, disclosures shown, reference prices, non-personalized paths, and final effective prices.
 Without records, individualized prices disappear into session history.

-Seventh, protect agentic commerce.
+Tenth, protect agentic commerce.
 As AI shopping agents compare prices and buy on behalf of users, sellers may optimize for the agent as much as the person.
-Governance has to cover machine-readable offers, hidden sponsorship, discriminatory agent treatment, and attempts to infer user vulnerability through delegated shopping behavior.
+Governance has to cover machine-readable offers, hidden sponsorship, discriminatory agent treatment, delegated-payment receipts, and attempts to infer user vulnerability through delegated shopping behavior.
+The same issue appears when the payment agent becomes the cashier.

 The price tag is becoming an interface of belief.